 How to Setup this Low Battery Indicator Circuit

 The above low battery indicator circuit can be even further improved in the following manner for controlling both lower and the upper charging thresholds:

 Initially keep the 100K preset link disconnected.

-Apply a 14.4V source across the shown "12V input" and adjust the 10K preset such that the upper relay just activates, confirm the triggering by subsequently moving the preset to-and-fro.
+Apply a 14.4V source from the "Battery" side and adjust the 10K preset such that the upper relay just activates, confirm the triggering by subsequently moving the preset to-and-fro.

 Glue it once fixed.

 The LED will respond by switching ON to the fixing of this preset.